University College London (UCL) – Indian Institute of Science (IISc) Joint Call for Collaborative Projects and Exchange Activities

 5. Timeline

-Communication of Results to applicants By end of the week commencing Monday 14th November 2022
+Communication of Results to applicants By end of the week commencing 1st Week of December 2023

 6. Identifying Academics at IISc and UCL